JoshuaOhYQ/ETC2073/docs/Control_Flow.md

 ## Conditional Expressions
 This is also known as the ternary operator.
 It is a one-line shortcut for the if-else statement.
+So, instead of writing multiple lines of if-else codes, we can reduce the lines of codes with this expression!
 This allow Python to print or assign one of two values based on a condition:

 !!! notes